awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectLabels.md

 The request accepts the following data in JSON format\.

  ** [Image](#API_DetectLabels_RequestSyntax) **   <a name="rekognition-DetectLabels-request-Image"></a>
 The input image as base64\-encoded bytes or an S3 object\.
-If you use the AWS CLI to call Amazon Rekognition operations, passing base64\-encoded image bytes is not supported\.
+If you use the AWS CLI to call Amazon Rekognition operations, passing image bytes is not supported\.
+Images stored in an S3 Bucket do not need to be base64\-encoded\.
+If you are using an AWS SDK to call Amazon Rekognition, you might not need to base64\-encode image bytes passed using the `Bytes` field\.
+For more information, see [Images](images-information.md)\.
 Type: [Image](API_Image.md) object
 Required: Yes